Rubyx-IO/d6-developer-portal/index.md

 ### Data Model

+Link to spreadsheet.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Having trouble with using the API?
+[Contact support](xxx) and we’ll help you sort it out.